1962

 ,

-).
-George Cukor wasn't present which irritated Marilyn.
+George Cukor wasn't there which irritated Marilyn.

 Wednesday, April 11,

-Marilyn received a letter from the White House (
+Marilyn received a letter from the White House (), thanking her for her future participation at

-), thanking her for her future participation at John Kennedy's birthday gala, scheduled on May 19th 1962 (
+John Kennedy's birthday gala, scheduled on May 19, 1962 ().

 ).

-Saturday, April 14 : she had dinner with Rupert Allan.
+She had dinner with Rupert Allan.

-Mid-april : Eunice Murray moved in at Marilyn's place, and settled in the guest room.
+Mid-april, Eunice Murray moved in at Marilyn's place, and settled in the guest room.

-Wednesday, April 18 : she had dinner with the Strasbergs.
-She obtained that Paula would come back on the set of "Something's Got to Give"; for 3 000$ a week, Paula would be her coach for the 5th time (
+She had dinner with the Strasbergs.
+She obtained that Paula would come back on the set of "Something's Got to Give"; for

 ,